RobbieMalloy/dishley/privacy.md

 ## Third-Party Services

-* **Firebase AI:** Dishley uses Google's AI services to process your recipe requests, such as generating recipes, or analyzing shopping lists and/or ingredients.
+* **Gemini AI:** Dishley uses Google's AI services to process your recipe requests, such as generating recipes, or analyzing shopping lists and/or ingredients.
 Your text input is sent to Google's servers for analysis and a response is returned.
 No personally identifiable information is sent, and these requests are not stored by us.
 See their [Privacy Policy](https://policies.google.com/privacy).

 * **RevenueCat:** Used to manage in-app purchases and ensure subscriptions work properly across devices.
 RevenueCat may collect anonymous purchase history to manage your subscription.
 See their [Privacy Policy](https://www.revenuecat.com/privacy).